-6031.5, and that the receipts of the Conference of Delegates and the receipts of the sections are applied 3 only to the work of the Conference of Delegates and the sections, respectively.
+The audit shall examine the receipts and expenditures of the State Bar, the Conference of Delegates, and the State Bar sections, to assure that the receipts of the Conference of Delegates and the sections are being applied, and their expenditures are being made, in compliance with subdivisions (a) and (b) of Section 6031.5, and that the receipts of the Conference of Delegates and the receipts of the sections are applied only to the work of the Conference of Delegates and the sections, respectively.

 (b) The board shall contract with the Bureau of State Audits to conduct a performance audit of the State Bar's operations from July 1, 2000, to December 31, 2000, inclusive.
-A copy of the performance audit shall be submitted by May 1, 2001 to the board, to the Chief Justice 10 of the Supreme Court, and to the Assembly and Senate Committees on Judiciary.
+A copy of the performance audit shall be submitted by May 1, 2001 to the board, to the Chief Justice of the Supreme Court, and to the Assembly and Senate Committees on Judiciary.

-Every two years thereafter, the board shall contract 13 with the Bureau of State Audits to conduct a performance 14 audit of the State Bar's operations for the respective fiscal commencing with January 1.
-2002.
-16 December 31, 2002, inclusive.
-A copy of the performance audit shall be submitted within 120 days of the close of the 18 fiscal year for which the audit was performed to the board, to the Chief Justice of the Supreme Court, and to 20 the Assembly and Senate Committees on Judiciary.
+Every two years thereafter, the board shall contract with the Bureau of State Audits to conduct a performance audit of the State Bar's operations for the respective fiscal year, commencing with January 1, 2002, through December 31, 2002, inclusive.
+A copy of the performance audit shall be submitted within 120 days of the close of the fiscal year for which the audit was performed to the board, to the Chief Justice of the Supreme Court, and to the Assembly and Senate Committees on Judiciary.

-For the purposes of this subdivision, the Bureau of State 22 Audits may contract with a third party to conduct the performance audit.
-This subdivision is not intended to 24 reduce the number of audits the Bureau of State Audits 25 may otherwise be able to conduct.
+For the purposes of this subdivision, the Bureau of State Audits may contract with a third party to conduct the performance audit.
+This subdivision is not intended to reduce the number of audits the Bureau of State Audits may otherwise be able to conduct.

 SEC.
-10. The Legislature finds and declares that it is 27 in interest to continue the mandatory public continuing legal education requirements for attorneys licensed to practice law.
-The Legislature further finds and declares that officers and elected officials of the State of California, and their full-time employees, undergo ongoing continuing legal education in their review of the implementation of current statutes and regulations, 33 including 34 any court interpretation of a statute 35 regulation, and in their consideration and analysis of 36 proposed changes in those statutes and regulations, 37 thereby warranting their exemption from requirements of Section 6070 of the Business Professions Code.
-The Legislature also finds and declares that full-time law professors at accredited law schools also SB 144 - 14 -

-1 undergo ongoing continuing legal education in their 2 review of the statutes and regulations of this state, 3 including any court interpretation of a statute or 4 regulation, thereby warranting their exemption from the 5 requirements of Section 6070 of the Business and 6 Professions Code.
+10. The Legislature finds and declares that it is public interest to continue the mandatory continuing legal education requirements for attorneys licensed to practice law.
+The Legislature further finds and declares that officers and elected officials of the State of California, and their full-time employees, undergo ongoing continuing legal education in their review of the implementation of current statutes and regulations. including any court interpretation of a statute regulation, and in their consideration and analysis of proposed changes in those statutes and regulations, warranting thereby their exemption from the requirements of Section 6070 of the Business and Professions Code.
+The Legislature also finds and declares that full-time law professors at accredited law schools also undergo ongoing continuing legal education in their review of the statutes and regulations of this state, including any court interpretation of a statute regulation, thereby warranting their exemption from the requirements of Section 6070 of the Business Professions Code.

-7 SEC.
+SEC.
 11. The provisions of this act are severable.
-If 8 any provision of this act or its application is held invalid, 9 that invalidity shall not affect other provisions or 10 applications that can be given effect without the invalid 11 provision or application.
+If any provision of this act or its application is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application.

-12 SEC.
-12. This act shall become operative only if 13 Senate Bill 143 of the 1999-2000 Regular Session is enacted 14 and becomes effective on or before January 1, 2000.
+SEC.
+12. This act shall become operative only if Senate Bill 143 of the 1999-2000 Regular Session is enacted and becomes effective on or before January 1, 2000.